Skip to main content

 You may feel a persistent, low-grade pressure from your employer’s wellness program.
 This sensation, a feeling of being watched, measured, and judged based on your health data, is more than a simple workplace annoyance.
 It is a biological signal.

 Your body is interpreting this pressure as a stressor, initiating a cascade of physiological events designed for survival.
 Understanding this internal response is the first step in determining whether the external pressure you face crosses a legal boundary from encouragement into coercion.
-The architecture of your body’s system provides a powerful framework for evaluating the legitimacy of the demands being placed upon you.
+The architecture of your body’s stress response system provides a powerful framework for evaluating the legitimacy of the demands being placed upon you.

 This is the initial alert.
 CRH travels a short distance to the pituitary gland, which then broadcasts its own signal, adrenocorticotropic hormone (ACTH), into the bloodstream.
 ACTH travels to your adrenal glands, situated atop your kidneys, instructing them to release cortisol, the body’s primary stress hormone.
 Cortisol mobilizes energy, sharpens focus, and prepares the body for immediate action.
 This system is elegant, efficient, and vital for short-term survival.